Diptyque

 Aker Fassi

-Used in for centuries in Morocco to tint the lips and cheeks, Aker Fassi is made from only three ingredients: poppy flowers, pomegranate bark and henna powder, and is packaged in a terracotta pot, instead of a plastic container.
+Used for centuries in Morocco to tint the lips and cheeks, Aker Fassi is made from only three ingredients: poppy flowers, pomegranate bark and henna powder, and is packaged in a terracotta pot, instead of a plastic container.
 The deepness of the red colour will vary, depending on the thickness of the layer and will have a slight golden tinge to it.
-To apply, dip a brush (or your finger) in water and rub over the lips, let dry down, and add more layers as desired.
+To apply, dip a brush (or your finger) in water and rub over the lips, let it dry down, and add more layers as desired.

 Indian Earth Bronzer Product